jordancannon88/quest/README.md

 ## Considerations

-A posible TODO list:
+A TODO list:

 - Deploy Private Link endpoints for ECR, ECS, and S3 to keep communication on the AWS backend.
-- Remove the NATs for security purposes.
+- Remove NAT Gateways for security purposes.
-- Create a Lambda function for creating and importing the self-signed SSL certification into ACM.
+- Create Lambda function for building and importing the self-signed SSL certification into ACM.

 ## Notes

 1. For the first task `Deploy the app in AWS and find the secret page.
 Use Linux 64-bit as your OS (Amazon Linux preferred)`
     - I opted to use Fargate for simplicity (serveless) and mostly as an excuse to get better with the service.
-    - Fargate `1.4.0` runs on an on Amazon Linux 2 based image [Versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html#available_pv)
+    - Fargate `1.4.0` runs on an Amazon Linux 2 based image [Versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html#available_pv)

 2. For the question `What if i find a bug ?`
     - Farget `1.4.0` uses the container runtime `Containerd` instead of `Docker`.
 For the `/docker` page of Quest it reports `You dont seem to be running in a Docker container` even though it is a container.
 This may have something to do with it depending on how you detect if the app is running in a docker container (Spitballing here) [Versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html#available_pv)